StochasticAnalytics/emClarity/testScripts/EMC_test/compare_BH_padZeros3d.md

 7. **fourierOverSample** vs '**origin**':
-  Every EMC functions use the same parameter to deal with the origin|center of an array (1d,2d or 3d): optional parameter 'origin'. origin = -1 mean the input array is mean to be treated as non-centered (zero frequency first).
+  Every EMC functions use the same parameter to deal with the origin|center of an array (1d,2d or 3d): optional parameter 'origin'. origin = -1 means the input array is meant to be treated as non-centered (zero frequency first).
 It is equivalent to fourierOverSample=1.
 	 ```matlab
 	 % This is equivalent
 	 [img2dDouble] = EMC_resize(img, [10,20,30,40], {'origin', -1});